gerbssusd/20251121/slides.md

 # Explanation — Slippery Slope

-Jumps from a narrow claim to an extreme consequence without justification.
+Jumps from a legal or moral argument (refusing illegal orders) to an extreme consequence (execution) without logical justification for that escalation.

 <!-- Slide 10 -->